imba/imba.io/content/guides/05-handbook/65-styling.md

 css .btn:hover =
     bg:#81e6d9
 ```
-We also want to make it easy to follow a consistent design system throughout your project while not enforcing a predefined generic look or feel.
+We also want to make it easy to follow a consistent design system throughout your project while not enforcing a predefined look and feel.
 Imba provides default (but configurable) colors, fonts, size units and more to help enforce consistency:
 ```imba
 css .btn =
     d:rel block px:1 bg:teal2
 css .btn:hover =
     bg:teal3
 ```
-Rules can also be written on a single line, using `=`
+Rules can also be written on a single line
 ```imba
 css .btn = d:rel block px:1 bg:teal2
 css .btn:hover = bg:teal3